bitcoin-numeraire/doc/docs/introduction.md

 - Runs on your desktop, Raspberry Pi (Umbrel, Raspiblitz, ...) or on a server in the cloud.
 - Everything the Numeraire Dashboard has to offer, as the dashboard is essentially the Numeraire SwissKnife ran as a service.

 Discover how to use and deploy a Numeraire SwissKnife [here](swissknife/index.mdx).
-Explore the implementation of

 ### Numeraire for Developers